Is there anything more annoying than oily skin?

-You see, skin must produce sebum.
+You see, skin MUST produce sebum.
 Yes, really.
 Sebum is skin’s natural moisturizer.
 It’s what keeps skin naturally smooth and hydrated, and the reason why your skin ages so much better that your dry-skinned’s best friends.

 You’re not gonna like this.
 It’s hormones and genetics.

 Basically, it’s the hormone dihydrotestosterone (DHT) that controls the production of sebum.
 And, hear this, its levels are genetically determined – that’s why you have to put up with all that oil, and your friends don’t.

 I told you you weren’t gonna like this.
 But, if it can make you feel better, you can blame this one on men.
 DHT is a male hormone.
 It just so happens that both men and women have it.

 The key to saying “goodbye oily skin” is to keep oil production under control WITHOUT drying out skin.
 Here’s how to achieve this seemingly unachievable balance:

 Trust me, you DON’T really want that.
 Skin needs a little sebum.
 Take it all away, and your skin is gonna go into a frenzy and start producing even more to compensate!

 2. If You Must Use A Toner…

 Unfortunately, they’re hard to find.
 99% of toners for oily skin out there are astringents (you know, those crappy toners that contain alcohol and little else).
 Like harsh cleansers, they strip all sebum from your skin, tricking it into believing it needs to produce more (as if!).

 4. Use An Oil-Free Moisturizer

 Let’s face it, most moisturizers don’t work for you.
 They’re way too heavy and greasy, and turn your face into a shiny war zone.

 5. Wear Sunscreen

 Sunscreen is NOT optional.
 You’re already dealing with shine, breakouts, and excess oil.
 Do you want to add wrinkles, sun spots, and maybe even cancer to the list?

 - Skinceuticals Physical Fusion UV Defense SPF 50 ($34.00): available at Blue Mercury and Dermstore

 6. Use Clay Masks

-Clays like bentonite and kaolin are very absorbent, and can soak up all excess oil, so that it doesn’t end up trapped in your pores and brightly shining all over your face.
+Clays like bentonite and kaolin are very absorbent, and can soak up all excess oil, so that it doesn’t end up trapped in your pores and gives you breakouts.

 - Elizavecca Carbonated Bubble Clay Mask ($11.25): available at iHerb, Selfridges, Walmart and Yes Style

 - Paula’s Choice Skin Balancing Oil-Absorbing Mask ($22.00): available at Paula’s Choice

 Oily skin and makeup don’t go that well together, do they?
 You spend all that time putting makeup on and, after a few hours, it’s all gone.
 Shine is reigning supreme again.